AN INTREPID REPORTER IN RURAL AMERICA

 Stories from a remote island and beyond

-I cover stories about small communities throughout Alaska through the eyes of a town of 2,500 people.
+I've cover stories about small communities throughout Alaska and Appalachia.

 These stories depict the vibrancy of living in a truly isolated and unique place in America.